robinrodricks/FluentListView/README.md

 Can I make a header take up even less space?
-Can it be drawn vertical?[¶](#can-i-make-a-header-take-up-even-less-space-can-it-be-drawn-vertical "Permalink to this headline")
+Can it be drawn vertical?
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 For checkbox column, or image only columns, the header text can take up much more space than the data it is labelling.
 In such cases, you can make the columns header be drawn vertically, by setting OLVColumn.IsHeaderVertical property to _true_.